SkyTrain (Vancouver): Frequency

 SkyTrain provides high-frequency service, with trains arriving every 2 to 6 minutes at all stations during peak hours.
-Trains operate between 4:48 a.m. and approximately 1:30 a.m. on weekdays, with reduced hours on weekends on the Expo and Millennium lines.
+Trains operate between 5:07 a.m. and approximately 1:55 a.m. on weekdays, with reduced hours on weekends on the Expo and Millennium lines.
+The last eastbound trains leave the downtown terminus between approximately 12:40 a.m to 1:15 a.m on weekdays.
 SkyTrain has longer hours of service during special events, such as New Year's Eve, the Vancouver 2010 Olympics, and marathons.

 Fares

 TransLink's SkyTrain service area is divided into three zones, with fares varying depending on how many zone boundaries are crossed during one trip (two- and three-zone passengers are charged the one zone rate after 6:30 pm rush hour, and on weekends and statutory holidays).
 Customers may purchase fares using cash, debit cards, or credit cards from self-serve ticket vending machines at the mezzanine level of each station.
 A variety of transit passes are available, such as the pre-paid FareSaver ticket, daily DayPass, monthly FareCard, annual EmployerPass, post-secondary student U-Pass, and other specialized passes.
 Canadian National Institute for the Blind identification cards are accepted without the need to be read by the fare box.
 One-time fares are valid for 90 minutes on any mode of transportation with any number of transfers, including all SkyTrain lines and bus and SeaBus routes.
 Concession fares are available for secondary school students with a valid Go-Card and the elderly.
 Children under 12 have been able to ride the system for free since September 2021.

 Until April 2016, SkyTrain's fare system was a proof-of-payment system; there were no turnstiles at the entrances to train platforms.
-Instead, fares were enforced by random ticket inspections – usually by police or transit security but occasionally by SkyTrain attendants – through trains and stations, or at special events such as after BC Lions or Vancouver Canucks games.
-The fine for failure to show proof of payment, fare evasion, ticket reselling, or other scams is $173.
+Instead, fares were typically enforced by random ticket inspections – usually by police or transit security but occasionally by SkyTrain attendants – through trains and stations.
+This was supplemented by controlled access – with the payment of a fare or proof of payment required to pass through a staffed gate – at special events where extremely high ridership was expected, such as immediately after BC Lions or Vancouver Canucks games.